Supplemental Underinsured Motorist Coverage in New York State

 This is where Supplemental Underinsured Motorist Coverage comes into play.
 After receiving that $25,000.00 and getting consent from your own insurance carrier to do so, you can make a claim against your own policy of SUM coverage.
 You are still required to prove all the elements of your lawsuit, but now the entity paying the award is your own insurance company.
 This payment from your own insurance company comes without a rate increase and is often much easier to obtain than the direct action against the defendant.

-This year, I represented a woman who was seriously injured by another driver who crossed over the double solid line and hit her head on.
+This year, I represented a woman who was seriously injured by another driver who crossed over the double solid line and hit her head-on.
 She required several surgeries and suffered permanent orthopedic injuries.
 The negligent driver that struck her was covered by liability insurance in the amount of $100,000.00.
-I’m sure that sounds like a lot, but given how this collision affected her, it was woefully inadequate to compensate her injuries.
+I’m sure that sounds like a lot, but given how this collision affected her, it was woefully inadequate to compensate for her injuries.
 I obtained that $100,000.00 from the defendant’s insurance carrier after some litigation and negotiation.
 However, because the vehicle my client was occupying had purchased a significant SUM policy in the amount of $1,000.000.00, her case didn’t end there.
 Again, after significant litigation and negotiation, I was able to obtain the remainder of that SUM policy from my client’s own insurance company.
 My client instead of receiving only $100,000.00 for her injuries, received $1,000.000.00.
 For those of you who struggle with math, that’s a difference of $900,000.00.
-If you’ve sustained a life altering injury, having Supplemental Underinsured Motorist coverage can make all the difference.
+If you’ve sustained a life-altering injury, having Supplemental Underinsured Motorist coverage can make all the difference.

 On your drive to the office today, watch all the crappy drivers.
 Watch that one guy that thinks the traffic merge sign doesn’t apply to him and races by you at 100 MPH in a 1996 Pontiac Grand Prix and cuts you off at the last second.
 Watch that guy and then call your insurance agent and ask him to get you some Supplemental Underinsured Motorist coverage.